mrkushagrajain/RPA_DevOps_Task_kushagra-jain/README.md

    │
    └── Deploy Prod
        └── Final Production Deployment
-Infrastructure Components (Simulated)
-Resource Group
-Logical container for all RPA-related resources

-Storage Account
-Stores bot packages and pipeline artifacts

-VM / App Service (Mock)
-Represents Automation Anywhere Control Room and Bot Runners

-Key Vault (Mock)
-Simulates secure storage for secrets and credentials

-Infrastructure is defined using Terraform, but not deployed to a real Azure environment.

-🔄 CI/CD Flow
-The CI/CD pipeline is implemented using Azure DevOps YAML pipelines.

-CI/CD Stages
-Build & Validate

-Bot structure and manifest validation

-Packaging of RPA bot artifacts

-Artifact versioning

-Deploy to Dev

-Automatic deployment using mock Control Room REST APIs

-Uses Dev-specific configuration

-Deploy to Test

-Promotes the same artifact from Dev to Test

-No rebuilds (build once, deploy many)

-Manual Approval Gate

-Business or release approval before production

-Deploy to Prod

-Final production deployment using the approved artifact

-Rollback (Manual)

-Re-deploys a previously built artifact if needed

-🚀 Deployment Strategy
-Strategy Used: Artifact-Based Promotion
-The deployment model follows a build-once, deploy-many approach.

-Deployment Flow
-Build the bot package once

-Promote the same artifact through:

-Dev

-Test

-Prod

-No rebuilding between environments

-Benefits
-Prevents configuration drift

-Ensures production uses tested artifacts

-Aligns with enterprise DevOps best practices

-📊 Monitoring & Logging
+## 🏗️ Infrastructure Components (Simulated)

+The infrastructure is designed to represent a typical enterprise Azure setup for an RPA platform.

+### Resource Group
+- Logical container for all RPA-related resources

+### Storage Account
+- Stores RPA bot packages
+- Stores CI/CD pipeline artifacts

+### VM / App Service (Mock)
+- Represents Automation Anywhere Control Room
+- Represents Bot Runner environments

+### Key Vault (Mock)
+- Simulates secure storage for secrets and credentials

+> Infrastructure is defined using **Terraform**, but it is **not deployed to a real Azure environment**.

+---

+## 🔄 CI/CD Flow

+The CI/CD pipeline is implemented using **Azure DevOps YAML pipelines**.

+### CI/CD Stages

+#### Build & Validate
+- Bot structure and manifest validation
+- Packaging of RPA bot artifacts
+- Artifact versioning

+#### Deploy to Dev
+- Automatic deployment using mock Control Room REST APIs
+- Uses Dev-specific configuration

+#### Deploy to Test
+- Promotes the same artifact from Dev to Test
+- No rebuilds (**build once, deploy many**)

+#### Manual Approval Gate
+- Business or release approval before production deployment

+#### Deploy to Prod
+- Final production deployment using the approved artifact

+#### Rollback (Manual)
+- Re-deploys a previously built artifact if required

+---

+## 🚀 Deployment Strategy

+### Strategy Used: Artifact-Based Promotion

+The deployment model follows a **build-once, deploy-many** approach.

+### Deployment Flow
+- Build the bot package once
+- Promote the same artifact through:
+  - Dev
+  - Test
+  - Prod
+- No rebuilding between environments

+### Benefits
+- Prevents configuration drift
+- Ensures production uses tested artifacts
+- Aligns with enterprise DevOps best practices

+---

+## 📊 Monitoring & Logging

 Basic observability is implemented to track pipeline and deployment activity.

-What Is Monitored
-Pipeline execution logs in Azure DevOps

-Bot deployment status logs stored in logs/

-JUnit XML reports for deployment steps

-Log Artifacts
-logs-dev

-logs-test

-logs-prod

-Alert Simulation
-Alerts are simulated using a notification script

-Can be extended to Email, Microsoft Teams, or Slack

-⚖️ Assumptions & Trade-offs
-Assumptions
-No live Azure subscription is available

-No live Automation Anywhere A360 tenant is available

-RPA bots are packaged as deployable artifacts

-Control Room interactions are REST-based

-Trade-offs
-Mock REST APIs
-→ No real bot execution, but realistic API flow

-Simulated Key Vault
-→ Secrets are not real, but handled securely in design

-Simple bot implementation
-→ Focus is on DevOps automation, not bot complexity

-These trade-offs were intentional to keep the solution portable, testable, and focused on DevOps practices.

-Conclusion
-This project demonstrates:

-Infrastructure as Code using Terraform

-CI/CD automation for RPA bots

-Environment-aware deployments

-Monitoring, logging, and rollback strategies

-The overall design closely mirrors how Automation Anywhere A360 would be operated in a real enterprise Azure environment, while remaining fully executable in a simulated setup.

-New version of GPT available - Continue chatting to use the old version, or start a new chat for the latest version.
+### What Is Monitored
+- Pipeline execution logs in Azure DevOps
+- Bot deployment status logs stored in `logs/`
+- JUnit XML reports for deployment steps

+### Log Artifacts
+- `logs-dev`
+- `logs-test`
+- `logs-prod`

+### Alert Simulation
+- Alerts are simulated using a notification script
+- Can be extended to:
+  - Email
+  - Microsoft Teams
+  - Slack

+---

+## ⚖️ Assumptions & Trade-offs

+### Assumptions
+- No live Azure subscription is available
+- No live Automation Anywhere A360 tenant is available
+- RPA bots are packaged as deployable artifacts
+- Control Room interactions are REST-based

+### Trade-offs

+#### Mock REST APIs
+- No real bot execution
+- Realistic Control Room API flow is demonstrated

+#### Simulated Key Vault
+- Secrets are not real
+- Secure handling is demonstrated by design

+#### Simple Bot Implementation
+- Focus is on DevOps automation
+- Bot logic complexity is intentionally minimal

+> These trade-offs were intentional to keep the solution **portable, testable, and focused on DevOps practices**.